Office of Grants and Fiscal Compliance

 The Office of Grants and Fiscal Compliance is committed to supporting academic success for all, through the innovative, effective and compliant use of federal, state and community resources.

-Active grants inventory (September 2021)- This file lists all active grants and funding agreements officially received by Seattle Public Schools for the 2021-22 school year.
+This file lists all active grants and funding agreements officially received by SPS for the 2023-24 school year.
 This file will be updated monthly.

 Continuous School Improvement Plans

-The Continuous School Improvement Plan, Continuous School Improvement Plan, the plan for improvement for each school as, is an action plan for each school that identifies the areas a school plans to focus on in the current and coming school year, the performance goals they want students to achieve, and how the school plans to collaboratively meet these goals.
+The Continuous School Improvement Plan, CSIP, is an action plan for each school that identifies the areas a school plans to focus on in the current and coming school year, the performance goals they want students to achieve, and how the school plans to collaboratively meet these goals.
 The plans are updated regularly to reflect the strategies being used at each school.
-This document also serves as the school-wide improvement plan for our Federal program designed to ensure that all children have a fair, equal, schools.
+This document also serves as the school-wide improvement plan for our Title I schools.

 - School CSIP Plans